GenesysCloudBlueprints/email-aws-comprehend-blueprint/components/genesys-email-flow/index.md

 We are now in the last stage of setting up this blueprint.
-In this last step, we are going to use Genesys Cloud `CX as Code`, the Genesys Cloud CLI (Command Line Interface) and Genesys Cloud's Archy tools to deploy all of the Genesys Cloud objects used to handle the call flow.
+In this last step, we are going to use Genesys Cloud `CX as Code`, the Genesys Cloud Python SDK and Genesys Cloud's Archy tools to deploy all of the Genesys Cloud objects used to handle the email flow in this blueprint.

 # Pre-Requisites